robert-koch-institut/mex-test/README.md

 ## Package

-The `mex-backend` package is a multi-purpose backend application with an HTTP-API.
+The `mex-test` package is a multi-purpose test application with an HTTP-API.
 It provides endpoints to ingest data from ETL-pipelines, for a metadata editor application, and for publishing pipelines to extract standardized data for use in upstream frontend applications.